lok-i/MiniCheetahEnv/gym-MiniCheetahEnv/README.md

          ├── README.md
          └── setup.py

-## For running a random action in the environment
+## For running a random action in the environment:
 Navigate to the mini_cheetah_env.py and run it as there is a example main() written for verification.

          cd MiniCheetahEnv/gym-MiniCheetahEnv/gym_MiniCheetahEnv/envs/